Esri/geodev-hackerlabs/develop/create-calcite-maps-app.md

 4. Now add code to load the layers.

-	NOTE: Feel free to use your own webmapid below!
+	NOTE: Feel free to use your own layer IDs below!

   	```javascript